Triangulated categories of mixed motives: Relative cycles

 \subsubsection{Category of cycles}

 \begin{num} Let $X$ be a scheme.
 As usual, an element of the underlying set of $X$ will be called a \emph{point} and a morphism $\spec k \rightarrow X$ where $k$ is a field will be called a \emph{geometric point}.
 We often identify a point $x \in X$ with the corresponding geometric point $\spec{\kappa_x} \rightarrow X$.
 However, the explicit expression "the point $\spec k \rightarrow X$" always refers to a geometric point. \\ As our schemes are assumed to be noetherian, any immersion $f:X \rightarrow Y$ is quasi-compact.
-Thus, according to \cite[9.5.10]{EGA1}, the schematic closure $\bar X$ of $X$ in $Y$ exists which gives a unique factorization of $f$ into
+Thus, according to \cite[9.5.10]{EGA1}, the \emph{schematic closure} $\bar X$ of $X$ in $Y$ exists which gives a unique factorization of $f$

 such that $i$ is a closed immersion and $j$ is an open immersion with dense image\footnote{Recall the scheme $\bar X$ is characterized by the property of being the smallest sub-scheme of $Y$ with the existence of such a factorization.}.
-Note that when $Y$ is reduced, $\bar Y$ coincide with the topological closure of $Y$ in $X$ with its induced reduced subscheme structure.
-In this case, we simply call $\bar Y$ the closure of $Y$ in $X$. \end{num} \begin{df} A $\Rc$-cycle is a couple $(X,\alpha)$ such that $X$ is a scheme and $\alpha$ is a $\Rc$-linear combination of points of $X$.
+Note that when $Y$ is reduced, $\bar X$ coincide with the topological closure of $X$ in $Y$ with its induced reduced subscheme structure.
+In this case, we simply call $\bar Y$ the closure of $Y$ in $X$. \end{num} \begin{df} A \emph{$\Rc$-cycle} is a couple $(X,\alpha)$ such that $X$ is a scheme and $\alpha$ is a $\Rc$-linear combination of points of $X$.
 A generic point of $(X,\alpha)$ is a point which appears in the $\Rc$-linear combination $\alpha$ with a non zero coefficient.
-The support $\suppc \alpha$ of $\alpha$ is the closure of the generic points of $\alpha$.
+The support $\suppc \alpha$ of $\alpha$ is the closure of the generic points of $\alpha$, seen as a reduced closed subscheme of $X$.